 console.log(me.work);

 The work I do is a great way for me to show my skills in action.
-Below are some of the projects that I've worked on in my free time along with some work I've done at my past internships.
+Below are some of the projects that I've worked on in my free time along with some work I've done at my past jobs.

 -